/* Rambling Owl addition to remove page titles from blogs */

 "Yaaarrrhh yarrrhhh, hey — HEYYY!"

-"He's a-roundin' up those ornery steers fur brandin' hyuk," I drawled.
+"He's a-roundin’ up those ornery steers for branding, hyuk," I offered, in a reasonable approximation of a drawl.

-Bod laughed suddenly.
-"We're taking the piss but the poor bloke's probably got his leg trapped in a baler and is crying for help."
+Bod laughed.
+Then added: "We're taking the piss, but the poor bloke's probably got his leg trapped in a baler and he's calling for help."

-I made the last few yards up towards where the others waited.
+I made the final yards up to where the others were waiting.

 "Have you seen my guidebook?"
-Colin called down to me.
+Colin called down.

 A wind down into Knighton, the missing miles explained, a Plan B ....